One year ago Lentil and Barley Recipes

 There were few Jews in the village, and little anti-semitism.
 "Or if there was, I was oblivious to it,” says Marysia, “because I was mainly interested in climbing trees and swimming in the river.”

 The escape was planned in stages.
-First they moved to the nearby village of Bedkowice.
-A Christian family, the Rosciszewskis, ran a guest-house there, and accepted (and sheltered) Jews.
-There were several other Jewish families there, and Marysia soon befriended the 2 Rosciszeski children who were closest to her in age, Janina and her brother Lech, known as Leshek.
+First they moved to the nearby village of Bedkowice, where a Christian family ran a guesthouse and accepted (and sheltered) Jews.
+There were several other Jewish families there, and Marysia was befriended by the children of the guesthouse family who were closest to her in age, Janina and her brother Lech, known as Leshek.

-One summer morning, in July 1942, Marysia’s mother Regina looked out the window and saw a convoy of German police entering the guest-house property.
-Her husband and son were not present, but Marysia was.
-She gave Marysia a backpack with some food and money inside, and sent her out to the forest.
+One summer morning, in July 1942, Marysia’s mother Regina looked out the window and saw a convoy of German police racing up the guesthouse driveway.
+Reacting quickly, she gave Marysia a backpack with some food and money inside, and sent her out to the forest.

 “Don't come back till they've gone and it's safe,” were her mother's last words to her.

 Regina remained upstairs.
-One of the police checking their ID papers was a local, a Pole working for the Germans.
+One of the police checking their ID papers was a local man, a Pole working for the Germans.
 He recognised Regina's surname, and knew that her husband was the doctor from Zabierzow.
 At that time, Jews could only leave their villages with a permit.

 Regina didn't have a permit.

 Just then, Marysia’s brother Jan entered the house.
-He has been swimming in the river.
+He’d been swimming in the river.
 A different policeman checked his papers and didn't recognise the doctor’s name.